top of page

 Elephants

-Long time ago elephants were used to work for logging in the jungle to pull big trunk of teak wood or were used in farms to carry big bags of rice or whatever the farmers grew.
+Long time ago, after being used at war, elephants were used to work for logging in the jungle to pull big trunk of teak wood or were used in farms to carry big bags of rice or whatever the farmers grew.

 In 1989 the government introduced a ban to stop this work.